eclipse-csi/otterdog/README.md

       "name": "<project-name>",
       "github_id": "<github-id>",
       "credentials": {
-        "provider": "bitwarden",
+        "provider": "plain",
-        "item_id": "<bitwarden item id>"
+        "api_token": "<GitHub PAT>",
+        "username": "<Username>",
+        "password": "<Password>",
+        "2fa_seed": "<2FA TOTP seed>"
       }
     }
   ]
 }
 ```

-The name of the configuration file can be freely chosen (can be specified with the __-c__ flag).
+The name of the configuration file can be freely chosen (can be overridden with the __-c__ flag).
 However, when named `otterdog.json`, the cli tool will automatically detect and use that file if it is in the current working directory.

+> ![IMPORTANT]
+> In this example the `plain` provider is being used to access credentials to avoid setting up a `real` credential provider (see below) for a quick setup.
+> However, the `plain` provider should *NOT* be used for anything else to avoid leakage of data in case the `otterdog.json` file is shared with other users.

 ### Credentials